-Seeking refuge in another country, experiencing economic harm and having to rebuild her life with $50,000 of debt – Our Financial Wellbeing Coach, Sandra, shares her story and why she’s driven to support clients with their financial wellbeing.
+Seeking refuge in another country, experiencing economic harm and having to rebuild her life with $50,000 of debt – Our Training and Capability Coach, Sandra, shares her story and why she’s driven to support clients with their financial wellbeing.

 Sandra, originally from Zimbabwe, had to flee to Aotearoa New Zealand when she was a teenager because of political unrest.
 She said she remembers going into hiding and her family needing security glass, bars on the windows and dogs for protection.